Sienci-Labs/Resources/cnc-fun/handbook/cnc-feeds-speeds.md

 ## FAQ

-<strong><em>Are you ever going to provide feeds and speeds for material X?</em></strong>

-<p style="padding-left: 40px;">We’ve tried to cover most common/popular materials and hope to expand our feeds and speeds to include other materials in the future, but we can’t cover everything.
-Less popular materials such as FR4, carbon fiber, and steel can all be cut, but aren’t very popular.
-If there’s a particular material you’d like us to provide, feel free to contact us and let us know.</p>

 <strong><em>Will these feeds and speeds work with the cutting bit I got from X?</em></strong>

 <p style="padding-left: 40px;">As long as the important cutting bit geometry is the same, probably.
 There is a misconception in the hobby CNC router space that different sources of cutting bits will perform completely differently.
 Some may be sharper or higher quality than others but most will perform fairly similarly in common materials such as woods.</p>